compatriot/compatriot/README.md

 We'd really like to know if something is wrong, so please file an issue on the Issue List if you have a problem, suggestion, unsupported use case, etc.

-This is a very rough proof-of-concept at this point, so there are many opportunities for improvement.
+There are many opportunities for improvement.
 Feel free to:

 * **Fork** the repository
 * **Clone the repository** locally, or **edit via Github**